London Fictions

 to question not only his view of the past, but also the nature of the reality perceived by himself and his

 contemporaries.
 The features of this underground city are those familiar to late twentieth-century Londoners, but strange to Plato.
 It is noisy, even at night, and he sees office blocks and houses, street lamps and birds perched on buildings.
 However, the focus is again on the citizens rather than the place, and Plato speaks of people isolated from each other, walking around wrapped in their own concerns.
-He speaks also of a
+He speaks also of a stratified society, of those 'who seemed to live in a different time', and he walks by 'the sacred Thames,

 where the outcasts slept'.